New for Summer 2021!

 Campers are split into teams of five players and provided all the materials they need to get around the city.
 Each team decides which 'outpost' they will explore, which route to take to get there and choose from a variety of activities once they get there to maximize the number of points they can collect in a day.

-The City Scout map has divided up the city into 1 km squares or outposts and each square has a diverse range of activities specific to that area.
-Outposts range from High Park to the Beaches, from the lake to The Junction, and the further out a team is willing to travel the more points they earn.
+The City Scout map has divided up the city into 1 km squares or 'tiles' and each one has a diverse range of activities specific to that area.
+Tiles are spread across the city and range from High Park to the Beaches, from Lake Ontario to The Junction, and the further out a team is willing to travel the more points they earn.

-At the end of the day, campers return, tally up their points and share their adventures, the foods they sampled, the games they played, and what they learned about their outposts.
-At the end of the week, campers take a ferry to Toronto Island to explore the parks and beaches and go for a dip in refreshing Lake Ontario.
+At the end of the day, campers return, tally up their points and share their adventures, the foods they sampled, the games they played, and what they learned about that neighbourhood.
+At the end of the week, ferry over to Toronto Island to explore the parks and beaches and go for a dip in refreshing Lake Ontario.

 Activities for each outpost are broken down into four categories - adventure, coaching, tasting, and bounty